New CP Phase and Exact Oscillation Probabilities of Dirac Neutrino derived from Relativistic Equation: Introduction

 \section{Introduction}

-In 1957, Pontecorvo proposed the idea of neutrino-antineutrino oscillations inspired by the idea of K$^0$-$\bar{\rm K}^0$ oscillations if lepton number violation exists \cite{Pontecorvo}.
-In 1962, after the discovery of muon neutrinos, Maki, Nakagawa, and Sakata proposed the oscillations between neutrinos with different flavors \cite{MNS}.
-Afterward, the various theories of neutrino oscillations have been developed, for example in the cases of three generations \cite{3-gene}, with matter effect \cite{MSW1,MSW2}, with magnetic fields \cite{mag} and with non-standard interactions \cite{grossman,NSI1,NSI2,NSI3,NSI4}.
+In 1957, Pontecorvo proposed the concept of neutrino-antineutrino oscillations, drawing inspiration from K$^0$-$\bar{\rm K}^0$ oscillations in the presence of lepton number violation \cite{Pontecorvo}.
+Subsequently, in 1962, following the discovery of muon neutrinos, Maki, Nakagawa, and Sakata introduced the idea of oscillations among neutrinos of different flavors \cite{MNS}.
+Since then, various theories of neutrino oscillations have been developed, including those involving three generations \cite{3-gene}, matter effects \cite{MSW1, MSW2}, magnetic fields \cite{mag}, and non-standard interactions \cite{grossman, NSI1, NSI2, NSI3, NSI4}.

-In 1998, the neutrino oscillation was discovered by the atmospheric neutrino experiment in Super-Kamiokande.
-After that, the evidence of neutrino oscillations has been accumulated by the solar neutrino experiments \cite{SK, SNO, SK2}, the long-baseline neutrino experiments \cite{T2K, MINOS, NOvA} and the reactor experiments \cite{KamLAND, DayaBay, RENO, DoubleChooz}.
-The analysis of these experiments clarified the values of two mass squared differences and three mixing angles.
-Furthermore, the latest result in T2K experiment showed a preference for values of the Dirac CP phase which is near maximal CP violation \cite{Dirac CP}.
-Next-generation experiments \cite{HK, DUNE} are planned in order to investigate the CP phase and the neutrino mass ordering.
-In these experiments, we need to estimate the matter effects as accurately as possible for the precise measurement of neutrino parameters.
-For this purpose, the theory of neutrino oscillation including matter effects was formulated exactly by using the Schr$\ddot{\rm o}$dinger equation \cite{Zaglauer, Ohlsson, KTY1,KTY2, Yokomakura0207, Yasuda}.
+The phenomenon of neutrino oscillation was experimentally confirmed in 1998 by the atmospheric neutrino experiment conducted at Super-Kamiokande \cite{SKatmos}.
+Following this discovery, further evidence for neutrino oscillations has been accumulated from solar neutrino experiments \cite{SK, SNO, SK2}, long-baseline experiments \cite{T2K, MINOS, NOvA}, and reactor experiments \cite{KamLAND, DayaBay, RENO, DoubleChooz}.
+Analyses of these experiments have clarified the values of two mass-squared differences and three mixing angles.
+Notably, recent results from the T2K experiment suggest that the value of the Dirac CP phase is close to that of maximal CP violation \cite{Dirac CP}.
+Next-generation experiments \cite{HK, DUNE} are planned to investigate the CP phase and neutrino mass ordering.
+For these experiments, it is crucial to estimate matter effects as accurately as possible for precise measurements of neutrino parameters.
+To this end, the theory of neutrino oscillation incorporating matter effects has been rigorously formulated using the Schrödinger equation \cite{Zaglauer, Ohlsson, KTY1, KTY2, Yokomakura0207, Yasuda}.